usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/acquire_102.md

 ## Goals

 * Look at some pipeline organization and syntax on the inside
-* Success and failure invoking XProc pipelines: making friends with tracebacks.
+* Success and failure invoking XProc pipelines: making friends with tracebacks

 ## Prerequisites